lynnlangit/gcp-essentials/3_networking/3b_NLB_and_CloudArmor/README.md

 <img src="https://github.com/lynnlangit/gcp-essentials/blob/master/7_sample_data/images/Network-Security-Arch.png" width=800>

-### Network Load Balancers
+## Network Load Balancers

-A network endpoint group (NEG) specifies a group of backend endpoints for a load balancer.
-A serverless NEG is a backend that points to a Cloud Run, App Engine, or Cloud Functions service.
-- About serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
+Network load balancers allow you to manage and control compute service instances (GCE, CloudRun and others).
+- Create external (HTTP), internal (TCP) or other types of NLBs depending on your needs
 - GCP includes many options to implement NLB services - see this feature comparison list - [link](https://cloud.google.com/load-balancing/docs/features)

 ### NLB and Cloud Run

 A network endpoint group (NEG) specifies a group of backend endpoints for a load balancer.
 A serverless NEG is a backend that points to a Cloud Run, App Engine, or Cloud Functions service.

+- About serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
 - Overview of Serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
 - For an example, see this [link](https://cloud.google.com/load-balancing/docs/https/setting-up-https-serverless)